 @unsocialite Children are our future society(ies).
 So I dont understand your point.

-To everyone, thanks for you input.posted almost 2 years ago
+To everyone, thanks for you input.posted about 2 years ago

 please, it was an exaggeration.
 I don’t understand the point of generating a discussion on a sensitive issue that isn’t welcome to all opinions. you wrote some angry response that entirely misconstrued even the very first line I wrote—“extreme? do you mean extreme as in unorthodox…??
 Is it not extreme to raise your girl by giving her a list of things that she’s “supposed” to do because she’s a girl??”